flagcamp-pegasus/TravelPlanner/README.md

 2. The order of spots in "saved spots" list should be the order of their addition.
 3. A spot appear multiple times even on one day's list.
 4. The list is saved only when "save routes" button is clicked.
+  - if "generate routes(manually)" is selected, spots will be saved in the order of addition
+  - if "generate routes(recommended)" is selected, spots will be saved according to the recommended order.
+5. save routes only save the route of the current day.

 ### Part 5.
 Generate routes based on user's selection
 - Purpose: